HubbleCommand/HubbleCommand.github.io/_posts/2024-08-02-tools-tips.md

     - Show snap layouts when I hover over a window's maximise button
     - Show my snapped windows when I hover oiver taskbar apps, in Task View, and when I press ALt+Tab

+- Disable Recent Files: this should not be turned on by default, but you can disable it in the File Explorer woth `See More` -> `Options`, and uncheck `Show Recently Used Files` as well as `Show Recently Used Folders`.

 ## XML

 You can import an XML file into another XML file with the [entity tag](https://www.w3.org/TR/REC-xml/#sec-external-ent).
 Import the file with `<!ENTITY otherFile SYSTEM "otherFile.xml">`, then reference it with `&otherFile;`: